The Crosslink 2 Construction

 When a block gains votes from at least distinct players, it becomes notarized.
 A chain is notarized if its constituent blocks are all notarized.

 This implies that blocks can be added to chains independently of notarization.
-However, the paper also says that a leader always proposes a block extending from a notarized chain.
+However, the paper also says that an honest leader always proposes a block extending from a notarized chain.
 Therefore, only notarized chains really matter in the protocol.

 With this change, “origbft‑block‑valid” and “notarized” do not need to be distinguished.